shivampip/blog/_posts/stories/2020-03-25-the-corona-pendemic.md

 Sit calm<br>
 Close your eyes<br>
-And build an imaginary world (that can be small part of your previous memories as well) Now imagine a character in your imaginary world.
+And build an imaginary world (that can be a small part of your previous memories as well) Now imagine a character in your imaginary world.
 You are God in this imaginary world. whatever you want will happen here.
-Just write it donw on a paper (paper/digital)
+Just write it down on a paper (paper/digital)

 #### Resources
 * [Medium](https://medium.com/){:target="_blank"}- onine publishing platform